 On May 15, 1854, Warren Engine Company #1 was formed in the new Village of Warren NY.
-On September 1st, 1854 the Village of Warren purchased from Mr. Isaiah Millburn a building at what is now the lot at 36 Middle Street.
+On September 1st, 1854 the Village of Warren purchased from Mr. Isaiah Millburn a building at 36 Middle Street.
 The firehouse cost $700.00 and was in service for 82 years.
-The home to Warren, Triumph, and finally Cosgriff, it was closed when the Municipal Building opened in 1937.
+The home to Warren Engine #1, Triumph Hose #2, and Cosgriff Hose #4, it was closed when the Municipal Building opened in 1937.
 The building has since been torn down.

-As you can see from this picture, the bay door has been bricked over, but is quite visible.
+As you can see in the picture above, the bay door has been bricked over, but is quite visible.
 The flagstaff also still remains.
 At $700.00, the price was high for those days, but the location on Middle Street was centralized and would have been a valuable location at that time.
-After we vacated this building in 1883, the Triumph Hose Company was to move in.
+After we vacated this building in 1883, the Triumph Hose Company #2 was to move in.

-Rescue Hook and Ladder Company was formed and responding from Liberty Street, its funding was by popular subscription.
-On March 3 1857 Union #2 was formed, and by May 22, 1858 a contract was awarded to erect quarters for Rescue Hook and Ladder Co #1 and Union Engine Company #2 on Division Street.
-Rescue #1 was folded into the department and Union and Rescue would respond from Division Street until Lady Warren and Mutual Hose were formed.
+Rescue Hook and Ladder Company #1 was formed and responding from Liberty Street, its funding was by popular subscription.
+On March 3, 1857 Union Engine Company #2 was formed and joined the Department.
+On May 22, 1858 a contract was awarded to erect quarters for Union Engine Company #2 on Division Street, the 2nd firehouse in the Village.
+Soon after, Rescue Hook and Ladder Co #1, would join the Fire Department and suitable quarters for a Hook and Ladder were added to the Division Street fire house.
+Union and Rescue would respond from Division Street until Lady Warren and Mutual Hose were formed.

 In 1878, a contract was awarded for $900.00 to erect a suitable house for Rescue #1.
 At this time, Rescue was on Liberty Street after Lady Warren and Mutual Hose formed and had moved into Division Street.
 By 1880, a new Firehouse was erected for them opposite General Warren on the North side of Middle Street.